Blogpost · March 21, 2026

 Now answer this question: How long will the migration take?

-5. Iterative Refinement
+5. Iterative refinement

-Use multi-turn conversations to refine outputs.
+Use multi-turn conversations to progressively improve a response:

 Turn 1: Generate initial answer